aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Still not enough for you?
 Check these out:

-9. _As a user, I want to be able to erase all the comments so that I can start afresh._
+1. _As a user, I want to be able to erase all the comments so that I can start afresh._
   - Think about how to remove the contents of the file without actually deleting it.
 Or perhaps it should be deleted?
   - You'll need to add another key to the menu, perhaps 'd'.
   - You may want to think about an "Are you sure?" prompt to prevent accidents.

-10. _As a user, I want any new artworks I add to the data directory to be listed, so that I don't need to modify the program every time._
+1. _As a user, I want any new artworks I add to the data directory to be listed, so that I don't need to modify the program every time._
   - Hint: `fs.readdir` This is another chance to practice callbacks.

 ## Testing

 > We don't always write tests that hit the filesystem, because they can be quite slow and they test more than one thing at a time.
 However, it's good practice using tests and testing functions that accept callbacks!

+### Setup

+By now you should be getting used to setting up Node programs.
+Here's a reminder in case you need it:

+1. Create an npm `package.json` file using `npm init`.
+1. Install `jest` as dev dependencies (use `-D`).
+1. Write a couple of scripts in your `package.json`:
+  - one that starts the program
+  - one that runs all the tests
+1. Create a `tests` directory.
+1. Write a simple initial test that proves the tests run ok.

+You'll see we've included a data directory with some text files in it.
+You'll need those in a bit.

 It can be quite fiddly to write tests that check what gets sent to the console, so we're not going to do that now.
 Instead, we should focus on testing your functions that read and write files.